carltonj2000/bitcoin-notary/README.md

 If the client responds within the validation window, then the server responds with the data in the format seen below.
-If `"registerStar": true` is seen then the signature is correct the client is allowed to register one star with no time limit.
+If `"registerStar": true` is seen then the signature is correct and the client is allowed to register one star with no time limit.
 A value of `"registerStar": false` means the user can not register a star due to an invalid message signature.

 ```
 {